yozif/starWarsSearchAPI/README.md

 #### Example:

-Users can select a category to to show all data under the selected category pulled from https://swapi.dev/.
+Users can select a category to show all data under the selected category pulled from https://swapi.dev/.
 Currently working for Films, Starships and Vehicles.

 ## Project Screen Shot(s)